Kai Kamaka III: Return to Bellator MMA

 On September 28, 2021, Kamaka signed a contract with Bellator to return to the promotion for the second time.

 Kamaka, replacing Keoni Diggs, faced John de Jesus on December 3, 2021 at Bellator 272.
 He won the bout via unanimous decision.

 Kamaka faced Justin Gonzales on April 23, 2022 at Bellator 279.
 He lost the close bout via split decision.

 Kamaka was scheduled to face Akhmed Magomedov on July 22, 2022 at Bellator 283.
 Kamaka however pulled out of the bout for unknown reasons.

 Kamaka faced Kevin Boehm on December 9, 2022 at Bellator 289.
 He won the fight via TKO in the third round.

 Kamaka faced Adli Edwards on April 22, 2023 at Bellator 295.
 He won the bout via unanimous decision.

 Kamaka was rebooked against Akhmed Magomedov on August 11, 2023 at Bellator 298.
 However, Magomedov pulled out of the bout a week before the event.

 Kamaka faced Henry Corrales on October 7, 2023 at Bellator 300.
 He won the fight via split decision.
 4 out of 4 media scores gave it to Corrales.

 PFL

 In his PFL debut, Kamaka faced Bubba Jenkins on April 19, 2024 at PFL 3 (2024).
 He won the bout via unanimous decision.

 Kamaka next faced Pedro Carvalho at PFL 6 (2024) on June 28, 2024, winning the fight via unanimous decision.

 Kamaka faced Brendan Loughnane in the semifinals of the 2024 Featherweight tournament on August 23, 2024 at PFL 9.
 He lost the fight by split decision.

 Global Fight League

-Kamaka was scheduled to face Mike Grundy on May 25, 2025 at GFL 2.However, all GFL events were cancelled indefinitely.
+Kamaka was scheduled to face Mike Grundy on May 25, 2025 at GFL 2.
+However, all GFL events were cancelled indefinitely.

+Return to UFC

+After going 3–1 on the independent circuit following his PFL stint, Kamaka re-signed with the UFC and faced promotional newcomer Dakota Hope in his lightweight debut on April 4, 2026 at UFC Fight Night 272.
+He won the fight by split decision.

+Kamaka returned to the featherweight division against Luke Riley on July 11, 2026 at UFC 329.
+He lost the fight by technical knockout in the first round.

+Kamaka is scheduled to face Andre Fili on October 10, 2026, at UFC Fight Night 290.